 It has outstanding RGB backlighting that you can customize through the Razer Chroma software.
+White backlighting looks great, with no visible mixing of red, green, and blue.
 You can control the brightness directly on the keyboard with the function keys.

-It has a stiff, braided cable that retains kinks from packaging.
+It has a stiff, braided cable that retains kinks from the packaging.

 This is a wired keyboard that can't be used wirelessly.